rapid7/insightconnect-workflows/workflows/Quarantine_Asset_with_Rapid7_Insight_Agent_from_Slack/help.md

 # Description

-This work flow allows for fast quarantine and unquarantine of asset that have an [Insight Agent](https://docs.rapid7.com/insight-agent/) installed on them.
+This workflow allows for fast quarantine and unquarantine from Slack of an asset that has the [Insight Agent](https://docs.rapid7.com/insight-agent/) installed.

 Sample Slack Trigger Commands: